Select Page

 Rabbits may not seem like a serious threat to your garden, but they can still munch on succulents and leafy greens.
 They often feed during the night and can quickly destroy crops or young seedlings.
 To keep rabbits away, try using a fence or repellent.
 You can also introduce a natural predator into your garden, such as owls or foxes.

-See also How to get rid of spiders in crawl space?
+See also How to get rid of rat pheromones?

 Subheadline 1.3.
 Slugs and Snails